 Badges and Fingerprinting Information

 The airport is required by federal regulation to issue identification badges to airport employees and contractors whose job responsibilities require them to have access into secured areas of the airport.
-Appropriate paperwork should be completed and signed by authorized personnel prior to reporting to the airport police office.
+Online enrollment should be completed and submitted by authorized personnel prior to reporting to the airport police office.

 All ID Badge applicants must present two (2) forms of identification or documentation when applying for or renewing an airport ID Badge, at least one form of identification must have been issued by a Government Authority and at least one must include a photo.
 The documentation must be able to verify the applicant's identity as well as employment eligibility.
 For your reference we have provided a list of acceptable documents.
 Please note that there is an addendum on page two of the document below.